 As great as LineageOS and other ROMs are, they wouldn't be possible without a custom recovery available for the device.
 TWRP is usually pretty quick to support new devices, with older phones and tablets being added to the list frequently too.
 Since our last post, TWRP has added support for 17 more devices, including the LeEco Le Pro 3 and Xiaomi Mi 6.
 Read More

 Jia Yueting, former LeEco CEO and founder of the company, is voluntarily replacing himself as CEO from the publicly traded arm of the LeEco conglomerate, to be succeeded by former Lenovo executive Liang Jun.
 Over the last 6 months, LeEco has been in the news quite a lot, seemingly going from crisis to crisis after its entrance into the US market.
 Perhaps this latest move will be able to help LeEco regain its footing.
-However, Jia Yueting will still maintain control of the private branch of the company that US consumers would be more familiar with as the manufacturer of the LeMobile phones.
 Read More

 According to The Verge, LeEco has just announced that it no longer intends to buy US television maker Vizio.